What’s The Secret to NPS Success? Time.

 Every company, no matter their services or products, relies on a positive reputation to stay afloat and profitable.
 As such, most businesses looking to gain traction find themselves requesting feedback.
 They want to know how happy customers are, how much those customers enjoyed their experiences, and, most importantly, how likely these customers are to speak positively to those around them.
 Not only that, but companies want to know why their customers feel the way they do.

 The biggest mistake that businesses can make is to only ask for customer perception once — most often at the point of sale.
-Instead, to create an accurate picture of customer opinion, smart businesses connect with customers frequently — before, during, and after they have purchased a product or service — depending on the overall objective of capturing the data using NPS.
+To create an accurate picture of customer opinion, smart businesses connect with customers frequently.
+This includes before, during, and after their purchase.
+The timing of these interactions depends on the overall objective of using NPS data.

 NPS, like all metrics in business, is what you make of it.
 If you simply ask questions when the mood strikes, there’s a good chance your data will be insignificant at best, and misleading at worst.
 If you don’t act on the feedback you’re receiving, then what’s the point of even asking?
 When you take the time to reach out, build a community, and use customer insight to improve and fine-tune your operations, the effects of NPS can be quite significant.

 The key ingredient to success, both in business and in the NPS method, is time.
-With a regular approach, an effective methodology, and a strong community, your business is poised to receive realistic, relative feedback that is directly actionable.
+A regular approach, effective methodology, and strong community will help your business receive realistic, actionable feedback.
 At the end of the day, isn’t that ultimately what we’re all trying to find?

 By accessing and using this page, you agree to the Terms of Use .
 Your information will never be shared.